adamkoziol/minion_amplicon/README.md

 MinION Amplicon Pipeline
 ==============

-An automated pipeline to automatically bin FASTQ reads depending on sequence identity to a set of targets
+An automated pipeline to bin FASTQ reads depending on sequence identity to a set of targets

 #### [Read the Docs]( https://adamkoziol.github.io/minion_amplicon/)